pm2-hive/pm2-hive.github.io/docs/features/signals.md

 permalink: /docs/usage/signals-clean-restart/
 ---

+** NOTE for Windows users : Graceful action aren't working on Windows since signals doesn't exist on this plateform, when we send a SIGINT to notify the process like below, the process is directly kill.**

 ## Graceful Stop

 To allow gracefull restart/reload/stop processes, make sure you intercept the **SIGINT** signal and clear everything needed (like database connections, processing jobs...) before letting your application exit.